Listen this article

 Oriental philosophies such as Feng Shui, teach to occupy space consciously and harmoniously to strengthen the circulation of energy and through this improve the emotional and physical state of individuals.
 But in the same way that the organism responds to these stimuli, it reacts to messy spaces, only that in this case, its consequences are negative.
 Here we list some of them.

 Living in a messy environment means that the brain must be interpreting much more visual information than necessary.
-This generates a depletion of energy that transforms into physical tiredness, headache, dizziness and even nausea.
+This generates a depletion of energy that transforms IGNORE INTO physical tiredness, headache, dizziness and even nausea.
 Physical reactions that are usually minimized in a free space of misplaced objects.

 You can also read: Do you want to have a better work environment?
 Consider buying plants